 Five years ago UNICEF partnered with AJA Charitable Foundation (AJACF) to test the feasibility of developing cost effective water points in small remote villages in Guinea utilizing only manual labor and the simplest of digging tools, a newly designed auger.
 The belief was that by utilizing this approach, costs would be driven down dramatically, accessibility would be broadened exponentially and scalability would be simplified.
 Five years and 163 wells later, UNICEF’s Guinea Manual Drilling Program is a success.

 Today, as costs continue to fall, building a combination stand-alone water points utilizing a single manual hand pump and solar powered installations providing multiple water points with spigots, sustainable clean water is now, on average, producible at the low cost of $12.55 per person on average.
-Said differently, for a gift of $5,000 you can provide sustainable life-saving water for a village of 300 people.
+Said differently, for a gift of $5,000 you can provide sustainable life-saving water for an entire village.

 AJACF has committed $1.35 million towards this goal.
 Join AJACF in fulfilling Guinean’s right to clean, safe drinking water.
 Please find the full proposal hyperlinked in the section to the right.

 Watch the video on the impact that UNICEF’s Water for Guinea project has had since 2014.